- IISc Safety Manual (pdf)

 - Can OLSEH help in identifying hazards in my lab

-Yes, please contact email@example.com to schedule an audit visit.
+Yes, please raise a ticket on ADSER (https://adser.iisc.ac.in) to schedule an audit.
 For high-risk labs a profession HAZID study can also be done.

-- I disagree with Safety Officer on some aspect.
+- I disagree with Safety Officer’s recommendation or assessment.
 Who can I escalate the issue to?

-You can contact anyone in the Safety Committee.
+You can contact the Chair, Safety Committee.
 You can also contact Department Safety Champion of your department, and request them to follow-up.

 - Does IISc provide funding for safety?